 O people of the world!
 Follow not the promptings of the self, for it summoneth insistently to wickedness and lust; follow, rather, Him Who is the Possessor of all created things, Who biddeth you to show forth piety, and manifest the fear of God.
 He, verily, is independent of all His creatures.
 Take heed not to stir up mischief in the land after it hath been set in order.
 Whoso acteth in this way is not of Us, and We are quit of him.
 Such is the command which hath, through the power of truth, been made manifest from the heaven of Revelation.

 It is a safe bet that Baha’u’llah would not have been a fan of Ayn Rand who was not only an atheist but championed selfishness as a way of living.
-For that, I’d send her to hell myself if I were God.
+For that, I’d send her and others like her to hell myself if I was God.

 It hath been laid down in the Bayán that marriage is dependent upon the consent of both parties.
 Desiring to establish love, unity and harmony amidst Our servants, We have conditioned it, once the couple’s wish is known, upon the permission of their parents, lest enmity and rancor should arise amongst them.
 And in this We have yet other purposes.
 Thus hath Our commandment been ordained.